 - Statement fee: Just like your personal credit card bill, your processor needs to list out all of the transactions for you to review each month.
 This results in a statement fee (also known as a monthly service or processing fee), which typically runs around $10-$15 per month.

 The following fees can vary depending on the provider:

 - Application fee: This is a processing fee to have your application submitted, regardless of approval or denial.
 Some companies don’t require this fee, and others have different rates, so ask about this ahead of time.

-- Setup fee: This charge is initiated for your provider to synch your merchant account with your online store.
-Like the application fee, you may or may not have to pay this, but can range upwards of $100.
+- Setup fee: This charge is initiated for your provider to sync your merchant account with your online store.
+Like the application fee, you may or may not have to pay this, but the rate can range upwards of $100.

 - Customer support: Some companies charge a monthly or “per contact” fee to get support for your account or troubleshoot technical issues.
 Frankly, this fee is unnecessary, so think twice about going with a company that requires this extra cost.

 - PCI fee: PCI stands for the Payment Card Industry, which has created a list of guidelines to better secure credit card data from cybercriminals.
 Many companies charge an annual PCI fee to help cover their compliance/certification, while others simply include it as part of the monthly costs.
 In addition, it’s important to ask what’s required on your end to maintain compliance with those regulations.
 Depending on your processor, you may or may not be required to handle some compliance measures on your own.